Skip to main content

 This will appear as "MyPosition XY" in the "Position Mode" dropdown.
 Multiple X-Y pairs can be used in the same dataset, and you can switch between them in the dropdown.

-Geospatial Positioning
+Geospatial positioning

 To use geospatial positioning, you must include a pair of Latitude and Longitude columns in your dataset.
 These can be lat and lon or latitude and longitude.